Neorion at Samothrace

 The neorion at Samothrace was a long, rectangular, monumental structure built to house a dedicatory ship to the gods at the Sanctuary of the Great Gods on the Greek island of Samothrace in the northern Aegean Sea.
-It consisted of two main chambers: one in which an entire ship in was displayed on marble supports, and a place where visitors to the building could view said ship.
+It consisted of two main chambers: one in which an entire ship was displayed on marble supports, and a place where visitors to the building could view said ship.
 It is posited that the structure was built between 300 and 250 BCE.
 Neorions are found at few other places in Greece, but oftentimes they displayed captured warships of the enemy as their centerpiece; however, there is some debate as to what sort of ship exactly was housed within the neorion at the sanctuary on Samothrace.

 Description

 Location and materials

 The neorion is built on the western hill of the sanctuary on Samothrace (number 6 in the site plan to the right).

 Materials used in its construction were local sandstone covered in plaster, imported marble from the nearby island of Thasos, and wood.